• Skip to primary navigation

 Flavor Profiles

 Baba Ganoush entices with its rich and smoky essence from the eggplants, complemented by the creaminess of tahini and the tang of lemon juice.
-Sometimes it include yogurt, which can make babaganoush not vegan.
+Sometimes it includes yogurt, which can make babaganoush not vegan.

 Hummus, on the other hand, boasts a creamy and nutty profile, with the earthiness of chickpeas beautifully balanced by the nuttiness of tahini and the brightness of lemon juice.
 Generally, homemade hummus is vegan.